qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 Deferred (async) compuation vs immediate compuation:

-- Immediately free memory vs GC.
+- Immediately free memory is immediate computation.
+GC is deferred computation.
-- Stream processing vs batch processing.
+- Stream processing is immediate computation.
+Batch processing is deferred computation.
 - Pytorch's most matrix operations are async.
 GPU computes in background.
 The tensor object's content may be yet unknown (and CPU will wait for GPU when you try to read its content).
 - PostgreSQL and SQLite require deferred "vacuum" that rearranges storage space.